+Now you've shortlisted a few, how do you know when you have found the right one?
 Our Interviewing a Nanny or Au Pair Checklist has been developed to help with interviewing a potential nanny.
 It covers off on security, safety and questions for specific age ranges.

-Child care costs vary based on experience and qualifications and they are not regulated by the federal Government.
+Childcare costs vary based on experience and qualifications and they are not regulated by the federal Government.
 A guide to assist you further is $10-$25 per hour live in $14-$35 per hour live out (+agency fee)

 Other Useful information

 We have developed a handy guide to provide parents with information on key responsibilities and considerations for hiring a Nanny, also including a sample guide to assist in creating an employment contract for a Nanny.
-The guide can be printed out, along with a Nanny/Parent Diary that is useful to keep lines of communication open and keep you up-to-date with your child's development.
+The guide can be printed out, along with keeping a Nanny/Parent Diary that is useful to keep lines of communication open and keep you up-to-date with your child's development.